 © © NASA/JHUAPL/SWRI

 Launched in 2006 and about the size of a grand piano, the New Horizons spacecraft has travelled further in space than any other mission.
-It takes 4.5 hours for data to travel from New Horizons to Earth.
-As it passes Pluto, the Canberra Deep Space Communication Complex (CDSCC) will receive the best quality, most detailed images we’ve ever had of the former planet.
+It took 4.5 hours for the data to travel from New Horizons to Earth.
+As it passed Pluto, the Canberra Deep Space Communication Complex (CDSCC) received the best quality, most detailed images we’ve ever had of the former planet.
 See our Australia captures world first close-ups of Pluto! media release for more details.

 NASA on working with us